 Overall, it is fair to say that there has understandably been a slow down in recruitment internationally.
 This is partly to do with practical issues and also a certain level of uncertainty in the market.
 That being said, in every market there are very much still live openings with firms always being receptive to particularly strong profiles.

-Please do send me a message or email at firstname.lastname@example.org with any questions or to arrange a phone call to discuss further.Posted 10 months ago
+Please do send me a message or email at firstname.lastname@example.org with any questions or to arrange a phone call to discuss further.Posted about 1 year ago